 - We are loading customers by appointment only.
-Please email us to schedule an appointment with your name, order, preferred date/time of pickup, and vehicle information.
+Please use our order form to schedule an appointment with your name, order, preferred date/time of pickup, and vehicle information.

-- Once you arrive to pick up a scheduled bulk order, please notify a VCC site staff member.
+- Once you arrive to pick up a scheduled order, please notify a VCC staff member.
 For your safety, you will need to exit the vehicle while loading.

-- Help us keep you and our staff safe and please wear a face mask while on-site.
+- Help us keep you and our staff safe.
+Please wear a face mask while on-site!

 When is Vermont Compost Company open?

 We are open for loading from 8am - 4pm Monday - Friday, by appointment only.